 In the natural environment, every pathogen has natural enemies.
-Using chemical or biological means of protection and mineral fertilizers, we upset the balance, deprive the beneficial microflora of the nutrient medium, slow down the development and reproduction of the necessary microorganisms.
-As a result, fungal diseases are being replaced by bacterioses, more stable and hardy races of fungi, pests resistant to protective equipment.
-In contrast to them, we are expanding the list of products introduced into the soil.
-The circle closes.
+Applying chemical or biological means of protection and mineral fertilizers, we upset the balance, deprive the beneficial microflora of the nutrient medium, slow down the development and reproduction of necessary microorganisms.
+As a result, fungal diseases are replaced by bacterioses, more resistant and hardy races of fungi, pests that are resistant to remedies.
+In contrast to them, we are expanding the list of products applied to the soil.
+The circle is closed.

 Aware of the problem, some farmers are introducing sideral pairs into the technology, which has a positive effect on the balance of soil organic matter, improving the microbiological environment, but this measure alone does not have a significant effect.
 As is known from textbooks on crop production, potatoes should not return to the field earlier than after four years after the growing season, during this time (subject to alternating stubble predecessors and green manure), the field creates natural quarantine conditions in the soil The number of infections typical of potatoes and specific pests is reduced.

-Farmers often ask: which drug most effectively helps get rid of the nematode?
-The best nematode preparation is crop rotation, which contains green manure and at least two stubble predecessors.
-In this case, the composition of soil microflora and soil-borne pests changes quite seriously over the course of three years.
-Biological and chemical products to combat the nematode must be introduced comprehensively, a single use of any drug leads to a decrease in the nematode population, but not to its complete eradication.
-To cope with this complex pest only if all measures are included at once: these are quarantine measures, crop rotation, and the use of plant protection products in full doses.
+Farmers often ask: which drug is most effective in helping to get rid of the nematode?
+The best remedy for nematodes is a crop rotation that contains green manure fallow and at least two stubble predecessors.
+In this case, the composition of the soil microflora and soil-dwelling pests changes quite significantly over the course of three years.
+Biological and chemical products to combat the nematode should be introduced in a complex manner, a single use of any drug leads to a decrease in the nematode population, but not to its complete eradication.
+It is possible to cope with this complex pest only if all measures are included at once: these are quarantine measures, and crop rotation, and the use of plant protection products in full doses.

 But we continue the topic of increasing the use of plant protection products.
 Obviously, this path implies a significant increase in the costs of agricultural producers.
 If a decade ago the cost of plant protection products in the cost structure of marketable potatoes ranged from 3 to 10%, now they can reach up to 20%.

-Despite this, the percentage of marketable output on farms over the past years has not changed.
-In the late 90's in advanced farms, marketability was at the level of 75-85%.
-Today, the figures are about the same.
-Although in fairness, it can be noted that the concept of "marketability" has changed dramatically over the years: before, any large potato was considered marketable.
+Despite this, the percentage of output of marketable products on farms has practically not changed over the past years.
+At the end of the 90s, marketability in advanced farms was at the level of 75-85%.
+Today the figures are about the same.
+Although in fairness, it can be noted that the very concept of "marketability" over the years has changed dramatically: earlier any large potatoes were considered marketable.

-But the structure of consumption has changed.
-Ten years ago, most consumers bought potatoes at the market in bags; today, city dwellers come to the store to choose a small package of quality potatoes for dinner from the existing assortment.
+But the structure of consumption has also changed.
+Ten years ago, most consumers bought potatoes in the market in bags, today city dwellers come to the store to choose from the available assortment a small package of quality potatoes for dinner.
 The share of catering and fast food also increased.
-The consequence of all this was an increase in the requirements for the quality of raw materials and increased price competition among agricultural producers.
+The consequence of all this was the increase in requirements for the quality of raw materials and heightened price competition among agricultural producers.